Court allows Democratic states to defend Obamacare payments

 The attorneys general cited in their May court filing Trump's own words vowing to let Obamacare "explode" as part of the reasoning for their intervention.

 The case is currently on hold at the request of both sides.
-The expectation had been that the case would become moot because the Republican-controlled Congress was poised to repeal the Obamacare law.
+The expectation had been that the case would be dismissed because the Republican-controlled Congress was poised to repeal the Obamacare law.
 But that effort failed last week, meaning the court case has taken on renewed importance.

 U.S. health insurer Anthem Inc is pulling back from 16 of 19 pricing regions in California where it offered Obamacare options this year in part due to uncertainty over the payments, state officials said on Tuesday.

-Reporting by Lawrence Hurley; Additional reporting by Steve Holland; Editing by Peter Cooney and Cynthia Osterman
+Reporting by Lawrence Hurley; Additional reporting by Steve Holland; Editing by Peter Cooney, Cynthia Osterman and Lisa Shumaker